FuelLabs/fuels-ts/apps/docs/src/guide/predicates/deploying-predicates.md

 In order to optimize the cost of your recurring predicate executions, we recommend first deploying your predicate.
 This can be done using the [Fuels CLI](../fuels-cli/index.md) and running the [deploy command](../fuels-cli/commands#fuels-deploy).

-By deploying the predicate, it's bytecode is stored on chain as a blob.
-The SDK will then produce bytecode that can load the blob on demand that can execute the predicate.
+By deploying the predicate, its bytecode is stored on chain as a blob.
+The SDK will then produce bytecode that can load the blob on demand to execute the original predicate.
 This far reduces the repeat execution cost of the predicate.

 ## How to Deploy a Predicate